Forest Fire prevention icon Smokey Bear is turning 75

 Smokey’s anniversary comes as scientists warn the world’s forests are vulnerable amid climate change.
 Human-caused wildfires remain one of their biggest concerns.

-According to a study published in February 2017 in the Proceedings of the National Academy of Sciences , 84% of the blazes that firefighters were called to fight in the U.S. between 1992 and 2012 were ignited by people.
+According to a study published in February 2017 in the Proceedings of the National Academy of Sciences, 84 percent of the blazes that firefighters were called to fight in the U.S. between 1992 and 2012 were ignited by people.